 Choose whether or not to include highlighting and notes in the print view.
 Depending on your browser, you may have to change print options to include background colors.

-Mark E. Burkland is Senior Counsel at Holland & Knight LLP in Chicago, where he concentrates his practice in state and local government law and land-use and development law.
+Mark E. Burkland is an attorney at Elrod Friedman LLP in Chicago, where he concentrates his practice in state and local government law and land use and development law.
 He is Village Attorney for the Villages of La Grange and Arlington Heights, General Counsel to the Park District of Oak Park, and special counsel to several municipalities and other local governments.
 He also counsels private-sector clients in all aspects of entitlement and development work.
 Mr. Burkland received both his B.S. and his J.D. from the University of Illinois and was Articles Editor of the University of Illinois Law Review.
-He clerked for the Hon.
-William J. Bauer, U.S. Court of Appeals for the Seventh Circuit, before entering private practice.
+He clerked for the Honorable William J. Bauer, U.S. Court of Appeals for the Seventh Circuit, before entering private practice.

 No bio available.